-The Ally Cadence Trust is a UK Registered Charity, committed to supporting families affected by Spinal Muscular Atrophy, also known as SMA, Type 1 and Spinal Muscular Atrophy with Respiratory Distress (SMARD).
+The Ally Cadence Trust is a UK Registered Charity, committed to supporting families affected by Spinal Muscular Atrophy, also known as SMA, Type 1.
 Spinal Muscular Atrophy is a neuromuscular genetic disease that results in progressive muscle weakness.
-Click here to read more
+Click here to read more.

 "The Ally Cadence Trust for Spinal Muscular Atrophy aim to protect and promote the physical and mental health of sufferers of Spinal Muscular Atrophy and their families across the United Kingdom, through the provision of support, education and practical advice and funding into research into the condition.
 Also to advance the education of the general public in all areas relating to Spinal Muscular Atrophy."